One good fjord deserve another

 It’s hard to respond enthusiastically to a play that succeeds intermittently.
 But there is so much potential in Hiro Kanagawa’s Indian Arm that one wants to err on the side of supportiveness.

-Whereas unctuous utterings about unceded Coast Salish territory at the outset of public events usually serve only to make those cell phone warnings welcome by comparison, buy more about for once liberal guilt masquerading as a veiled admonition is germane to the subject matter.
+Whereas unctuous utterings about unceded Coast Salish territory at the outset of public events usually serve only to make those cell phone warnings welcome by comparison, for once liberal guilt masquerading as a veiled admonition is germane to the subject matter.

 Otherwise Indian Arm was mostly unpopulated.